-From our most recent Autumn class on testing different prototypes to improve traffic court, our Lab team has made a Short Book that guides any lawyer, court administrator, or other innovator on how to run user testing of new ‘interventions’ with their target audience.
+This field guide grew out of a recent Justice by Design class on testing different prototypes to improve traffic court.
+From there, our Lab team has made a field guide as a short book that guides any lawyer, court administrator, or other innovator on how to run user testing of new ‘interventions’ with their target audience.
 We walk through how to recruit, schedule, and compensate user-testers — and how to have a team of relatively inexperienced people administer the user tests in a structured, data-rich way.